Imrglop/GCD-AntiCheat-Old/README.md

-Since this uses the Scripting API, this will only work in Windows 10 servers, for example, a windows 10 edition hosted world or dedicated server.\
+Since this uses the Scripting API, this will only work in Windows 10 servers, for example, a windows 10 edition hosted world or dedicated server.

-Make sure you enable Experimental Gameplay on your world after installing the addon. \
+Make sure you enable Experimental Gameplay on your world after installing the addon.

-Once you have did that, to get GCDAdmin (to not get flagged) simply do /function gcd/admin .\
+Once you have did that, to get GCDAdmin (to not get flagged) simply do /function gcd/admin

-To be notified for all detected cheats, do /function notify/on/all .\
+To be notified for all detected cheats, do /function notify/on/all

-To edit the config, you can either edit the script itself, or to edit the ingame config do /function gcd/help \
+To edit the config, you can either edit the script itself, or to edit the ingame config do /function gcd/help

 It will show you how to edit the config ingame.
 To view the config, do /tag @s add GCDConfig

 # Flags

-Killaura / AutoClicker\
+Killaura / AutoClicker

-Reach \
+Reach

-Nuker\
+Nuker

-InfiniteBlockReach\
+InfiniteBlockReach

-Illegal block breaking (InstaBreak)\
+Illegal block breaking (InstaBreak)

-Illegal Items\
+Illegal Items

-X-Ray Notifier\
+X-Ray Notifier

-Fly\
+Fly

-CrystalAura\
+CrystalAura

-AdventureModeBypass\
+AdventureModeBypass

-High Sharpness, Bane of arthropods or smite level\
+High Sharpness, Bane of arthropods or smite level

-Fake / illegal name\
+Fake / illegal name

 Unusual Movement